karmaniverous/blog/collections/_posts/2024-10-12-mixin-it-up-picking-the-right-problem-to-solve.md

 ## What is Self-Documenting Code?

-The trivially naive view of self-documenting code is that it is code that is so clear and well-organized that it doesn't need comments.
+The trivially naive view of self-documenting code is that it is code so clear and well-organized that it doesn't need comments.

 > Pro tip: adhering strictly to this view is a great way to get yourself fired. **Especially by me.**